 Running jackets are made to be used on the go, so what use would they be if they slowed us down?
 Our testers wanted to know how easy it was to bring each of these products along on any adventure, from quick races in bad weather to long backcountry missions.
 We evaluated two qualities for this metric, weight, and packability, to get an overall sense of each jacket's ease of transport.

 The LSD was undeniably the most portable of any jacket we tested in this review.
 First, it was one of only a few products that weighed in at under three ounces.
 This weight is unbelievable, and it means you have no excuse to not bring this jacket along on your next adventure.

 We have to admit: Brooks is nailing it by making these jackets truly running-specific.
 Along with the Brooks Canopy, the LSD features an elastic armband instead of a clip loop.
 While the clip loop featured on many of the other contenders is excellent for clipping to a harness or backpack, the armband is uniquely created with running in mind.
 Now, we don't have to bring along our running vest or pack just to stuff a jacket into.
-We loved being able to use these two Brooks layers on short runs where a pack was unnecessary but a jacket was essential.
+We loved being able to use these two Brooks layers on short runs where a pack was unnecessary, but a jacket was essential.
 The armband plus a ridiculously lightweight design?
-We were sold, and these features were significant reasons why the LSD so easily took home the Best Buy Award.
+We are sold, and these features are significant reasons why the LSD easily took home the Best Buy Award.

 Like we said, running jackets come in all shapes and sizes.
 Many of these jackets seemed to work in a variety of environments, but our testers wanted to know how well they were constructed for running specifically.
 We evaluated all their little details to see how well the manufacturer knows their audience.